bensmidt/CS229-ML/README.md

 ## Lecture Notes

-My annotation of the class lecture notes and my personal notes of the lecture videos are too large to store on GitHub so you can find view them using my Google Drive.
+My annotation of the class lecture notes and my personal notes of the lecture videos are too large to store on GitHub so you can view them using my Google Drive.
 You can find my annotations of the class lecture notes [here](https://drive.google.com/drive/folders/1Ae0qp0J5v_XgKXwF4NZrAqLcA3rztSqZ?usp=sharing) and my personal lecture notes [here](https://drive.google.com/file/d/1HR9ji_F64mLXg3i-ZzgLo7budN3ESA65/view?usp=sharing) on my Google Drive (Note that this file is likely too large to view in Google Drive so you'll have to use a third party service such as Lumin or download it to your computer).

 ## Problem Sets